-unimary of management measures for the Arctic Management Area All marine waters in the U.S. Exclusive Economic Zone of the Chukchi and Beaufort Seas from 3 nautical miles offshore the coast of Alaska or its baseline to 200 nautical miles offshore, north of Bering Strait (from Cape Prince of Wales to Cape Dezhneva) and westward to the 1990 U.S./Russia maritime boundary line and eastward to the U.S./Canada maritime boundary.
+Management Area The management area is all marine waters in the U.S. Exclusive Economic Zone of the Chukchi and Beaufort Seas from 3 nautical miles offshore the coast of Alaska or its baseline to 200 nautical miles offshore, north of Bering Strait (from Cape Prince of Wales to Cape Dezhneva) and westward to the 1990 United States/Russia maritime boundary line and eastward to the United States/Canada maritime boundary.
 Subareas: While two contiguous seas (Chukchi and Beaufort) of the Arctic Ocean are referenced, this FMP does not divide the Arctic into subareas.
-Stocks All stocks of finfish, marine invertebrates, and other fish resources in the Arctic Management Area except Pacific salmon and Pacific halibut.
-Stocks are in either the target species or ecosystem component species categories in Table 3-4.
+Stocks Stocks in the FMP are all stocks of finfish, marine invertebrates, and other fish resources in the Arctic Management Area, except Pacific salmon and Pacific halibut.
+Stocks are in either the target species or ecosystem component species categories in Table 3-3.
 Maximum Sustainable Yield (MSY) The process for specifying MSY in the Arctic Management Area is described in Section 3.5 of this FMP.
 Optimum Yield (OY) The process for specifying OY in the Arctic Management Area is described in Section 3.7 of this FMP.
 Procedure to set Total Allowable Catch (TAC) In the future, if fishing is authorized in the Arctic Management Area, measures that establish TAC will be specified following the procedures described in Section 3.9 of this FMP.
 Apportionment of TAC In the future, if fishing is authorized in the Arctic Management Area, TAC may be apportioned by the Council based on criteria specified by the Council at that time.
 Currently, no TAC is specified for any target stock of the Arctic Management Area.
 Attainment of TAC In the future, if fishing is authorized in the Arctic Management Area, measures that determine the attainment of TAC will be specified following the procedures described in Section 3.9 of this FMP.
 Permits Fishing permits may be authorized, for limited experimental purposes (exempted fishing permits), for the target or incidental harvest of fish resources that would otherwise be prohibited following the procedures described in Section 3.11.
-Authorized Gear Gear types authorized by this FMP will be determined in the future, if fisheries develop in the Arctic Management Area, and then defined in regulations.
+Authorized Gear If future fisheries develop in the Arctic Management Area, gear types authorized by this FMP will be determined, and then implemented by regulations.
 Time and Area Restrictions No time and area restriction measures are established in this FMP.
 Prohibited Species No prohibited species are currently identified in this FMP.
-In the future, if commercial fishing is authorized in the Arctic Management Area, prohibited species may include Pacific halibut, Pacific herring, Pacific salmon and steelhead, whitefish (Subfamily Coregoninae), and Dolly Varden char.
+In the future, if commercial fishing is authorized in the Arctic Management Area, prohibited species may include Pacific halibut, Pacific herring, Pacific salmon and steelhead, whitefish (Subfamily Coregoninae ), and Dolly Varden char.
 Prohibited species must be returned to the sea with a minimum of injury except when their retention is authorized by other applicable law.
 Prohibited Species Catch (PSC) Limits No PSC limits or other restrictions are established in this FMP.
 If fishing is authorized in the future in the Arctic Management Area, the FMP may be amended to include PSC limits.
 Retention and Utilization Requirements No retention or utilization requirements are established in this FMP.
 Community Development Quota (CDQ) Multispecies Fishery No CDQ program is established for the Arctic Management Area.
 Flexible Authority In the future, if fishing is authorized in the Arctic Management Area, the Regional Administrator of NMFS is authorized to make inseason adjustments through gear modifications, closures, or fishing area/quota restrictions, for conservation reasons, to prevent identified habitat problems, or to increase vessel safety.

-Table ES-2 Summary of Management Measures for the Arctic ------------ ---
+Table ES-2 Summary of Management Measures for the Arctic